petschau/WinFellow/fellow/doxygen/Documentation/HOWTO Regression Testing.md

 Reconfigure to 2x, 3x and 4x as well as auto scaling and save a screenshot each time.
 Reconfigure the WinFellow session for Direct3D mode with 1x scaling and take another screenshot.
 Do the same for 2, 3x, 4x and auto scaling.
 Ensure the screenshots are saved properly and that they look like expected.
-Test this both for reconfiguring a running session, as well as starting a new emulation session.
+Test this both for reconfiguring a running session, as well as starting a new emulation session/restarting the emulator.

 Start Amiga Forever.
 Configure the WinFellow plugin for DirectDraw mode (Tools->Options->Emulation, Plugins, WinFellow, Graphics API).